Calculate cubic yards, bag count, and cost for any bed size and mulch type.

 What type of mulch is best?

 Hardwood ($30-45/yard) is the best all-rounder.
 Cedar adds insect resistance.
 Pine bark suits acid-loving plants.
-Rubber is ideal for playgrounds.
+Use tested rubber surfacing for play areas.

 Does mulch attract termites?